 - Or Rupee drafts purchased abroad from an exchange house, payable at the city, on its correspondent bank, where the application is made, must be provided.

-Usual facilities like a nomination, appointing the Power of Attorney is available for NRI investors as well.
+Usual facilities like a nomination, and appointing the Power of Attorney are available for NRI investors as well.

 You can use the NRE account to make new mutual fund purchases made using funds generated from any foreign income.

 DO NOT: Invest in a portfolio linked to your NRE account using your NRO account, and vice versa.
 This inconsistency may lead to order rejection(s) by AMCs, redemption issues and even laborious/delayed refund(s) in case of order rejection.